Fixed Annuities vs. Bonds

 Because fixed annuities and zero coupon bonds do not pay out regular interest payments, both products have no reinvestment risk.
 Reinvestment risk refers to how you might reinvest the interest received from a coupon bond.
 The risk is essentially that rates will have fallen by the time you can reinvest the interest.

-Zero coupon bonds and annuities do not carry this risk.
+Zero-coupon bonds and annuities do not carry this risk.
 Because the zero is holding onto the interest it accumulates, that interest compounds at the same rate.
 The process is similar to how fixed annuities accumulate growth: compounding annually until the annuity’s term elapses.

-Key Differences Between Annuities and Bonds
+Key Differences Between Fixed Annuities and Bonds

-Annuity Terms Are More Flexible
+Fixed Annuity Terms Are More Flexible

 Bond contracts, called indentures, are not negotiable.
-There are many bonds to choose from, with varying rates, term lengths, and risks.
+There are many bonds to choose from, with varying rates, term lengths and risks.
 However, once you choose one, the terms of that bond can’t be modified.
 As a bond investor, you loan money to the issuer on the issuer’s terms.
 In return, you receive a fixed rate of interest for the life of the bond as stated in the contract.

-Annuities Offer Tax Advantages
+Fixed Annuities Offer Tax Advantages

 Bonds Are More Liquid